kmc6/F1/README.md

 ## Executive Summary

 Formula 1 (F1) has been a competitive sport since 1950, shaped by substantive changes in technology and race regulations.
 This project leverages data science to analyse publicly available F1 data, to identify features that most influence race outcomes by creating supervised learning models to predict race finishing positions.
-Unlike similar Kaggle projects that focus on complex models like neural networks, we emphasise Exploratory Data Analysis (EDA) for insights, aiming to guide feature and model selection.
+Unlike similar Kaggle projects that focus on complex models like neural networks, this project emphasises Exploratory Data Analysis (EDA) to guide feature and model selection.

 The findings may be of use to betting companies where F1 betting is becoming a more popular (TODO: add source) - however, alternative data should be sought if used for commercial purposes.